Welcome to Goodpoint, a new way to read and share ideas. We’ll walk you through the basics of how it works.

 Clicking the checkmark when you agree with an idea is the fundamental and most important action in the Goodpoint experience.

-It is called “believing” because it means the idea will get saved to your user account.
-This lets others see that you agreed with it.
+It is called “believing” because it means the idea will get saved to your user profile.
+This lets other users see that you agreed with it.

 See when friends share your beliefs

 As you make decisions, Goodpoint tells you if other users are making similar choices.
 This is called “belief alignment.”

 Goodpoint also shows how much of an article you have agreed with.
-This is called your “alignment” with the article.
+This is called your “Article alignment.”

 We have found that this can help make information easier to evaluate.

 Goodpoint always shows you someone who has already agreed with an idea.
 This is not necessarily the writer – it may just be someone you know, for example.

-Agreeing with an idea on Goodpoint means you’re willing to show other users that you believe it.
+Agreeing with an idea on Goodpoint means you’re willing to present this idea to others.